-Your Board aims to maintain a regular tax-free annual dividend of 4.5% of NAV mindful of the need to maintain net asset value.
+Your Board aims to maintain a regular tax-free annual dividend mindful of the need to maintain net asset value.

 The ability to meet these twin objectives depends significantly on the level and timing of profitable realisations and cannot be guaranteed.